test-org-1-hb/githubActions-org/README.md

     #     memory: "512Mi"

     # Ensures the operator pods are scheduled ONLY on the initial node pool.
-    # The default AKS label for the first node pool is `agentpool: nodepool1`.
     # Verify this label on your nodes if you encounter scheduling issues.
     nodeSelector:
       agentpool: nodepool1